Updated March 8th, 2025

 What are the Required Minimum Distribution (RMD) Rules?

-The guidelines say you have until April 1 of the following year to take that first RMD.
-You will also have to take two RMDs that year if you wait.
+You have until April 1 of the following year to take your first RMD.
+However, delaying means taking two RMDs in one year.

 Click here to get your free financial checkup: